-- 1. Oversee and manage the local Office of Joust and War: - Develop tournament formats and war scenarios for Crown events - Act as or assist the Marshal of the Field in running Crown events - 2.
-On a monthly basis: - Report to the local ruling noble, and the Imperial Minister of Joust and War regarding the Office - 3.
-Recommended qualifications: - Authorized marshal (required) - Knight Bachelor (or higher), or a Sergeant if there is no Knight Bachelor qualified and available
+- a.
+Oversee and manage the local Office of Joust and War: - i.
+Develop tournament formats and war scenarios for Crown events - ii.
+In the event of a Civil War, plan, execute, and autocrat the War - iii.
+Act as or assist the Marshal of the Field in running Crown events - b.
+On a monthly basis: - i.
+Report to the local ruling noble, and the Imperial Minister of Joust and War regarding the Office - c.
+Recommended qualifications: - i.
+Authorized marshal (required) - ii.
+Knight Bachelor (or higher), or a Sergeant if there is no Knight Bachelor qualified and available

-E. CROWN MARSHAL (CHARTERED SUBDIVISION)
+5. CROWN MARSHAL (CHAPTER)